Skip to footer content

 $vbLabelText $csharpLabel

-IronXL's styling API uses a fluent, intuitive syntax that .NET developers will find familiar.
-The Style property provides access to font settings, background colors, and borders through a clean object model.
-Color values accept standard hex codes like #ADD8E6 (light blue), making it easy to match corporate branding or design specifications without converting between color systems.
+IronXL's styling API uses a clean object model.
+Color values accept standard hex codes such as #ADD8E6 (light blue), making it straightforward to match corporate branding without converting between color systems.
+BorderType.Thin and BorderType.Thick cover standard border scenarios without requiring enumeration lookups.

 How to Export DataTable to Excel C# Using Interop vs IronXL: Image 3 - Formatting with IronXL Output

-For comprehensive formatting options including number formats, conditional formatting, and advanced styling techniques, explore the cell styling documentation and border alignment guide.
+For all styling options including number formats, conditional formatting, and cell merging, see the IronXL cell styling guide and the border and alignment documentation.

 When Should You Choose Each Approach?

-The right choice depends on the project's specific requirements, deployment environment, and long-term maintenance considerations when you need to export DataTable data to Excel files.
+The right choice depends on the project's specific requirements, deployment environment, and long-term maintenance considerations.

 Choose Microsoft Office Excel Interop when:

-• Working with legacy systems that already have Office installed and depend on Interop
+• Working with legacy systems that already rely on Interop and migration is not feasible.

-• Needing advanced Excel features like macros, pivot tables, or chart automation that require the full Excel application object model
+• Advanced Excel features like macros, pivot tables, or chart automation require the full Excel application object model.

-• The deployment environment is fully controlled, Windows-only, and Office licenses are already available
+• The deployment environment is fully controlled, Windows-only, and Office licenses are already in place.

-• Automating existing Excel templates with complex embedded formulas or VBA code
+• Automating existing Excel templates that contain complex embedded formulas or VBA code.

 Choose IronXL when: